OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 // NOTE: When implementing this function on a server, also apply an appropriate authentication mechanism
 //       to ensure only the correct callers can access it. async function _fetchFromRemoteService(requestBatch) {
-  // Simulate a slow network request to the server;
+  // Simulate a slow network request to the server. console.log("_fetchFromRemoteService");
-  console.log("_fetchFromRemoteService");
   await pause(1000);
   console.log("postpause");